 The CMOS battery sits on your computer’s motherboard and provides power to the Complementary Metal Oxide Semiconductor (CMOS) chip.
 The CMOS chip stores information about the system configuration, including the date and time.
 The CMOS battery makes sure the chip can store this data even while the computer is turned off and not hooked up to power.
 If the battery goes bad, the chip starts losing information and one of the symptoms is that your computer no longer maintains its time and date.

 Replacing the CMOS battery is pretty easy.
-You just have to turn off your computer, ground yourself, open the case, find out which type of battery (step 3 in the linked guide) sits on your motherboard, go buy it, start over, and exchange the battery.
+You just have to turn off your computer, ground yourself, open the case, find out which (step 3 in the linked guide) sits on your motherboard, go buy it, start over, and exchange the battery.
 Follow the links to the keywords for articles on the respective steps.

 2. Time Zone